There's a hidden risk in every Intimate-Marital (I-M) relationship.

 Remember how I suggested in other articles that whenever a personal, emotional or behavioral problem occurs the first place to look for causes and solutions is the relationship in which that problem is occurring.

-Well, in George’s and Melanie’s situation it’s the I-M relationship that we need to examine.
-It has been my clinical experience that every relationship, including the I-M relationship, has certain factors operating which affect the behavior of those engaged in that relationship.
-Most often these factors are hidden from the participants, so they are unaware of both their presence and influence.
+Well, in George’s and Melanie’s situation it's the I-M relationship that we need to examine.
+It has been my clinical experience that every relationship, including the I-M relationship, has certain elements operating which affect the behavior of those engaged in that relationship.
+Most often these elements are hidden from the participants, so they are unaware of both their presence and influence.

-One such factor, and the one I propose that is operating here, is what I like to call Primacy.
+One such element, and the one I propose that is operating here, is what I like to call Status.

 In my work I have come to recognize that most people involved in an I-M relationship believe that it should take precedence over any other relationship.
 When that doesn’t happen one or the other will become upset resulting in a personal, emotional or behavioral problem.